-Consistent with this, the ET in its article 26.3 establishes that it corresponds to collective bargaining or, failing that, the individual contract, the determination of the salary structure.
-In the same sense, the regulation of some special labor relations also includes references to the collective bargaining to fix the remuneration.
-The fact that the law gives prevalence to what is established in collective bargaining with respect to that composition of the wage that could be agreed in an individual labour contract has a logical consequence on the role that collective bargaining has in establishing wage income in Spain.
-However, the question arises whether collective bargaining should be understood not only in collective bargaining agreements but also in other negotiation products such as company agreements, which is affirmatively reinforced by the opposition to individual contractualisation (Pérez Agulla, 2015, p.
+Consistent with this, Article 26(3) of the ET establishes that a salary structure should be determined via collective bargaining or, failing that, via an individual contract.
+In the same sense, some special labour relations are regulated with special references to collective bargaining, which, according to these regulations, should set the remuneration.
+The fact that the law gives revalence to what is established vis-à-vis wages during collective bargaining negotiations, which could be agreed to in an individual labour contract, has logical consequences for the role that collective bargaining plays in establishing wages in Spain.
+However, the question arises whether collective bargaining should play a role not only in collective bargaining agreements but also in other types of negotiations, such as company agreements, which is affirmatively reinforced through opposition to individual contractualisation (Pérez Agulla, 2015, p.
 211).

-Collective bargaining has jurisdiction over the wage structure as of the great reform of Law 11/1994, since before the State regulated the wage through the Labor Ordinances, so that moment has been defined by Lopez as a normative withdrawal of the State (López López, 2009, p.
+The national wage structure has fallen under the purview of collective bargaining since the great reforms of Law 11/1994, before the State started regulating the minimum wage by way of the Labour Ordinances; López has defined the moment when collective bargaining became the means of determining the national wage structure as a normative withdrawal of the State (López López, 2009, p.
 66).
-In addition to the wage structure, collective bargaining may also agree on other matters, for instance the consolable nature of wage supplements, the date and place of payment of the salary, the receipt of wages and, in relation to the extraordinary payments, the date of liquidation and payment of one of the two legal extraordinary payments and the amount of it.
+In addition to the wage structure, collective bargaining may also decide other matters, for instance, wage supplements, when and where wages are to be paid, the receipt of wages, when extraordinary payments will be made, and the payment of one of the two legal extraordinary payments and the amount thereof.

-The evolution since then has always been the increase of collective agreements that include clauses on the salary structure, producing especially from 1997 and in 2012, with the labor reform of that year.
-Thus, more than 90% of both company and super-enterprise agreements include the definition of the wage structure (the base salary and wage supplements).
-In addition, collective agreements not only regulate the wage structure but also include so-called safeguard clauses or wage revision.
+Since then, there has consistently been a rising number of collective agreements that include salary structure clauses, especially after 1997 and in 2012, when the major labour reforms were passed.
+Accordingly, more than 90% of both company-level and super-enterprise agreements define wage structures (i.e., a worker’s base salary and wage supplements).
+In addition, collective agreements not only regulate wage structures but also include so-called safeguard clauses or wage revision.
 According to Cebrian López and Pérez Infante (2013, p.
-40), these clauses would complete the salary model and play an important role when the effective inflation exceeds the expected used to establish the agreed wage increase.
+40), these clauses would complete the salary model and become important when actual inflation exceeds the expected inflation, which was used to establish agreed upon wage increases.

-Graph 2: Percentage of collective agreements including structure of salary (1996-2014)
+Graph 2: Percentage of collective agreements that include salary structures (1996-2014)

-Source: Own elaboration from MEYSS.
+Source: Own elaboration with data from MEYSS.
 Estadísticas de convenios colectivos de trabajo (Accessed 24 September 2017)

-Collective bargaining thus becomes an essential forum for regulation and, therefore, for wage fixing in Spain.
-However, the reform of collective bargaining by Law 3/2012 has affected the main axes of the statutory collective agreements: firstly, the regime of non-application of collective agreements applicable to the enterprise, regardless the collective agreement was concluded at company or sector level; second, the limitation of the period of validity of collective agreements when they are denounced; and third, the application priority of the agreement concluded at company level over the sector agreements.
-All these reforms aimed at "to convert the products of collective contractual activity into simple tools to serve the interests of companies (Valdés Dal-Ré, 2012, p.
+Collective bargaining has, thus, become an essential forum for regulation and, thereby, for wage setting in Spain.
+However, the collective bargaining reforms made by Law 3/2012 affected the main values of statutory collective agreements.
+Firstly, the reforms lay out a regime of non-applicability for collective agreements originally applicable to an enterprise, regardless of whether the collective agreement was concluded at the company- or sector-level.
+Secondly, the reforms limit a collective agreement’s period of validity after it expires.
+Thirdly, the reforms prioritise applying agreements concluded at the company-level over those concluded at the sector-level.
+All these reforms sought “to convert the products of collective contractual activity into simple tools to serve the interests of companies” (Valdés Dal-Ré, 2012, p.
 225).

-The non-application procedure of collective agreements: Derogation of wage standards in favour of wage cuts
+The procedure for making collective agreements ‘inapplicable:’ Devaluating wage standards in favour of wage cuts